storacha/reads/packages/edge-gateway/README.md

 ## Deny List

-We rely on [badbits](https://github.com/protocol/badbits.dwebops.pub) denylist together wtth our own denylist to prevent serving malicious content to dotstorage users.
+We rely on [badbits](https://github.com/protocol/badbits.dwebops.pub) denylist together wtth our own denylist to prevent serving malicious content to gateway users.

 When new malicious content is discovered, it should be reported to [badbits](https://github.com/protocol/badbits.dwebops.pub) denylist given it is shared among multiple gateways.
 When the reported CIDs are added into badbits, we just need to force our [denylist sync workflow](https://github.com/storacha/reads/actions/workflows/cron-denylist.yml) to run manually.